AlbertoEsc/marketing_results_prediction/README.md

 The code can be simply run as:
   > python3 -u main_analysis.py

-Several options control which algorithms are executed and which plots are generated.
-Such options need to be changed directly in the source code (Congiguration Variables section).
+Several Boolean flags control which algorithms are executed and which plots are generated.
+Such flags can be set directly in the source code (*Configuration Variables* section in main_analysis.py).

 ## Author
 Marketing Results Prediction has been developed by Alberto N. Escalante B. (alberto.escalante@ini.rub.de) as a data science exercise/project.
-It might be useful as a code example to learn some methods of Data Science using the pandas/numpy/sklearn/TensorFlow libraries.
+It might be useful as a code example to learn some methods of Data Science using pandas/numpy/sklearn/TensorFlow.

 Bugs/Suggestions/Comments/Questions: please send them to alberto.escalante@ini.rub.de or via github.
 I will be glad to help you.